bootcoder/stitch-clearance-batches/DEV_NOTES.md

 -----

 Since we have no CI tool here, I'm using Guard / Guard-Rspec as my continuous integration equivalent.
+The ```Guardfile``` is generated code.

 -----